 During its second meeting at Kouergoa tribe on Friday June 26, the November 28, 2020 commemoration Organizing Committee decided to name it WIDJE Committee, November 28.
 A first meeting was convened at SMSP Head Office during which Sarah Manzanares welcomed on behalf of SMSP, all the EC members present including representatives of Koniambo Nickel, NMC and Cotransmine.
 The objective is to bring together all the personnel of the company and those of its subsidiaries in order to commemorate in the unit this essential date for the SMSP.

 The event.
 On Monday, November 27, 2000, 7 people, including the entire SMSP Management Directors, were killed in a helicopter crash at Chefao locality.
-The victims are: Raphaël PIDJOT SMSP CEO, Jean-Pierre LAPOUS SMSP Managing Director, Jean-Pierre GASTALDI SMSP Technical Director, Régis VIVIER SMSP Financial Director, Jean-Marc DALMASSO SMSP Pilot; Pierre THOLLOT and Robert GARDINER, two consultants from the Canadian Falconbridge Group.
+The victims are: Raphaël PIDJOT SMSP CEO, Jean-Pierre LAPOUS SMSP Managing Director, Jean-Pierre GASTALDI SMSP Technical Director, Régis VIVIER SMSP Financial Director, Jean-Marc DALMASSO SMSP Pilot; Pierre THOLLO and Robert GARDINER, two consultants from the Canadian Falconbridge Group.
 2020 will mark the 20th anniversary of the crash.

 Sarah!
 As main initiator and coordinator of this gathering, what are the reasons behind this common project?